-Note If a module (.ml file) doesn't have a corresponding interface (.mli file), then compiling it with ocamlcp will produce object files (.cmi and .cmo) that are not compatible with the ones produced by ocamlc, which may lead to problems (if the .cmi or .cmo is still around) when switching between profiling and non-profiling compilations.
+p:ocamlprof-warning Note If a module (.ml file) doesn't have a corresponding interface (.mli file), then compiling it with ocamlcp will produce object files (.cmi and .cmo) that are not compatible with the ones produced by ocamlc, which may lead to problems (if the .cmi or .cmo is still around) when switching between profiling and non-profiling compilations.
 To avoid this problem, you should always have a .mli file for each .ml file.
 The same problem exists with ocamloptp.

-Note To make sure your programs can be compiled in profiling mode, avoid using any identifier that begins with \\ocaml\prof.
+p:ocamlprof-reserved Note To make sure your programs can be compiled in profiling mode, avoid using any identifier that begins with \\ocaml\prof.